 NAME PHONE

 DATE E-MAIL

 STUDENT ID

-SITE PREFERENCE: □ ENID \Box ALVA
+SITE PREFERENCE: ☐ ENID □ ALVA

-Please provide a paper copy of the following u
+Please provide a paper copy of the following :

 ✓ Up-to-date transcript✓ Copy of passing OGET Score

-To INTERVIEW, candidates must have the for (verified in official Teacher Education folder by 0 1
+To INTERVIEW, candidates must have the for twerified in official Teacher Education folder by • 1

-At least 30 hours completed (transcript) A Retention Graduation GPA of 2.50 or high A passing OGET score (copy of official OC A grade of "A" or "B" in Comp I or II and Successfully complete Benchmark 1 (if in III) Successfully complete Transition 1.
-Successfully complete the Teacher Education III I have reviewed the requirements above and unadmission to the NWOSU Teacher Education IIII or Intermediate & Comp.
-(Transcript) Portfolio) e requirements above, candidates must also: on Interview derstand that all must be completed to for
+At least 30 hours completed (transcript) A Retention Graduation GPA of 2.50 or hig A passing OGET score (copy of official OC A grade of "A" or "B" in Comp I or II and g Successfully complete Benchmark 1 (if in I GET) or Intermediate & Comp.
+(Transcript)

+To be ADMITTED, in addition to meeting theSuccessfully complete Transition 1.Successfully complete the Teacher Education •

+I have reviewed the requirements above and un admission to the NWOSU Teacher Education F

 Signature of Teacher Candidate Date

-ABOUT THE TEACHER EDUCATION INTERVIEW The requirements are organized in a step by step process so that a sufficient amount of information is gathered about each candidate.
-The review committee uses this information to make a valid evaluation during the Teacher Education Interview.
-Candidates are eligible to sign up for the interview only if they meet ALL criteria 1-5 listed above.
-NOTE: The GPA, the total hours completed, and the English requirement is taken from the candidate's transcript.
-If the student has completed a bachelor's degree, their English grade still must be an "A" or "B" in one of the Grammar and Comp courses.
+The requirements are organized in a step by step process so that a The review committee uses this information to make a valid eval eligible to sign up for the interview only if they meet ALL crite : ria 1-5 listed above.
+NOTE: The GPA, the total hours completed, ript.
+If the student has completed a bachelor's degree, their English

 FOR OFFICE USE ONLY Committee Members

 Approved for Interview

 Committee Date Time